CongGroup/boomerang/README.md

 ```

 or you can check using "cpuid -1 | grep -i sgx"
-the output should be three "true" with a "false" in the end
+the output should be like this, note that the first two lines must be true, and at least one of the last two lines needs to be true.
 ```
   SGX: Software Guard Extensions supported = true
   SGX_LC: SGX launch config supported      = true